 Working with Schools

-Due to Covid-19 social distancing rules and uncertainty around school timetables, most MathsMakers programmes in 2020/21 will be delivered via small-group online tutorials.
-We will include in-school components when possible.
-We are sorry we will not be able to involve Sixth-Form mentors this year.
+Due to ongoing uncertainty around Covid-19, most MathsMakers programmes will be delivered via small-group online tutorials.
+In 2021/22, we will include in-school components when possible.
+For these, we will involve Sixth-Form mentors.

 Quality Intervention for Years 6-11

 Narrowing the Attainment Gap

 A core objective of schools is to narrow the gap in progress and attainment among their students.
 The challenge is to deliver targeted support with limited resources and provide high quality, personalised help for their students.

 MathsMakers is dedicated to supporting schools in the Greater London area through its quality intervention programmes which involve student mentors.
 We engage students who need help with their maths learning through hands-on, varied and differentiated activities to get 'unstuck' in maths.

 Tailored Intervention Programmes

 MathsMakers tailors its support to each school's requirements.
 Our content is agreed in consultation with the school.
 As appropriate, we follow the school's maths scheme of work and track current topics that are being covered in class.

 MathsMakers uses resources that are trusted by schools, including materials from NRICH, NCETM, Kangaroo Maths and the National Strategies.
 Furthermore, we use concept development activities developed by Professor Malcolm Swan, and resources from the Mathematics Assessment Project, a project funded by the Shell Centre for Mathematical Education, and the Bill and Melinda Gates Foundation, for the Common Core mathematics curriculum in the US.